 Case Study: Fixing Oncology Prior Authorization

-One health system partnered with CompleteRx to address major revenue losses caused by gaps in oncology prior authorizations.
+One health system partnered with CompleteRx to address significant revenue losses caused by gaps in oncology prior authorizations.
 Chemotherapy was frequently administered without proper payer approvals, leading to denied claims, costly write-offs, and, in some cases, devastating surprise bills for patients.

-By centralizing ownership of the process, introducing a dedicated Revenue Integrity Specialist, to the pharmacy team, and creating streamlined workflows, CompleteRx recovered $182,000 in lost revenue in just six months.
+By centralizing ownership of the process, introducing a dedicated Revenue Integrity Specialist to the pharmacy team, and creating streamlined workflows, CompleteRx recovered $182,000 in lost revenue in just six months.
 Monthly write-offs dropped by nearly 40%, turnaround times improved, and staff gained confidence through targeted training and easy access to authorization resources.
 Most importantly, the program eliminated patient surprise billing and built a sustainable process that now serves as a blueprint for revenue integrity in oncology infusion services.

 CompleteRx’s Role in Supporting the Evolving Pharmacy Model